Lost and Found

 Submitting a lost report is not a substitute for visiting the shelter to look for your animal.
 Therefore, you should continue to visit the shelters regularly to look for the pet (we recommend at least every other day).

 Be aware that your dog could be almost anywhere.
-Exploring dogs can travel many miles in a single day.
+Dogs that are exploring can travel many miles in a single day.
 Do not limit your search to your neighborhood only.

 If you have lost your cat, search the area at dusk and/or dawn.
 Be cautious around cars and garbage cans.
 Inform your neighbors and ask them not to feed your cat.